sturdynut/react-node-jwt-starter/README.md

-# react-node-jwt-starter
+# React + Node + JWT

 A starter project for node and react using JWT for authentication.
+This project is built to "make it work" and is not production grade by any measure.